wongma7/enhancements/keps/sig-storage/0035-20190125-online-growing-persistent-volume-size.md

 It is important to note that:

-- We only perform online resizing for mounted volumes, it means that these volumes must exist in `ActualStateOfWorld`, so we fetch all mount volumes from ASW in advance(stored in input parameter `mountedVolumesForPod`), and skip volumes which not exist in `mountedVolumesForPod`.
+- We only perform online resizing for mounted volumes, it means that these volumes must exist in `ActualStateOfWorld`, so we fetch all mount volumes from ASW in advance (stored in input parameter `mountedVolumesForPod`), and skip volumes which don't exist in `mountedVolumesForPod`.

 - We only perform online resizing for PVCs used as`Filesystem` mode, because `Block` mode volume will not be formatted with a file system.

-- If a PVC is mounted as read only by a pod, we won't invoke `MarkFSResizeRequired` for this pod to promise the semantic of `ReadOnly`.
+- If a PVC is mounted as read only by a pod, we won't invoke `MarkFSResizeRequired` for this pod, to promise the semantic of `ReadOnly`.

-- Although we add `fsResizeRequired` to `mountedPod`, actually file system resizing is a global operation for volume, if more than one pod mount a same PVC, we needn't invoke `MarkFSResizeRequired` for each pod.
+- Although we add `fsResizeRequired` to `mountedPod`, actually file system resizing is a global operation for a volume, if more than one pod mounts the same PVC, we needn't invoke `MarkFSResizeRequired` for each pod.
 Instead, we only mark the first pod we processed.
 The input parameter `processedVolumesForFSResize` is introduced for this purpose.

-- Since we support only `xfs` and `ext3/4`, we needn't to worry about exotic file systems that can be attached/mounted to multiple nodes at the same time and require a resizing operation on a node, such as [gfs2](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/global_file_system_2/s1-manage-growfs).
+- Since we support only `xfs` and `ext3/4`, we needn't worry about exotic file systems that can be attached/mounted to multiple nodes at the same time and require a resizing operation on a node, such as [gfs2](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/global_file_system_2/s1-manage-growfs).

 ##### File System Resizing Operation

 Currently `Reconciler` runs a periodic loop to reconcile the desired state of the world with the actual state of the world by triggering attach, detach, mount, and unmount operations.
-Based on this mechanism, we can make `Reconciler` to trigger file system resize operation too.
+Based on this mechanism, we can make `Reconciler` trigger file system resize operations too.

-In each loop, for each volume in DSW, `Reconciler` checks whether this volume exists in ASW or not.
-If volume exists but marked as file system resizing required, ASW returns a `fsResizeRequiredError` error. then `Reconciler` triggers a file system resizing operation for this volume.
+In each loop, for each volume in DSW, `Reconciler` checks whether it exists in ASW or not.
+If the volume exists and is marked as file system resizing required, ASW returns a `fsResizeRequiredError` error.
+Then `Reconciler` triggers a file system resizing operation for this volume.
 The code snippet looks like this:

 ```go
 if cache.IsFSResizeRequiredError(err) {